AdrienGlmz/dna-methylation-cancer/README.md

-# Prediction Cancer with DNA Methylation data
+# Predicting Cancer with DNA Methylation data

 This repository holds the code for the "Predicting Cancer with DNA Methylation data" that was submitted to the 2020 _Build Hackathon.